-Paul Manafort To Serve Total Of More Than 7 Years Following D.C.
-Guilty Plea
+Paul Manafort Sentenced To 3.5 More Years In Prison; New State Indictment Announced

 "I can say to you with confidence that my behavior will be very different," Manafort told the judge.

-"This case has taken everything from me already," he said.
-Please let my wife and me be together, he added.
+"This case has taken everything from me already," he said, asking the judge to let him and his wife be together.

 The judge decides

-All the same, Jackson said Wednesday she was satisfied that Manafort had been the "leader" of the conspiracy offenses described in the court materials and she wasn't convinced that she should go easy.
+All the same, Jackson said Wednesday that she was satisfied that Manafort had been the "leader" of the conspiracy offenses described in the court materials and she wasn't convinced that she should go easy.

 "It's hard to overstate the number of lies, the amount of fraud involved ... and there is no good explanation to warrant the leniency requested," she said.
 "More houses than a family can enjoy; more suits than one man can wear."

-As to the political atmosphere, Jackson said she could not opine about the public perception or the broader Russia imbroglio since it was not a subject of the matter at hand.
+As to the political atmosphere, Jackson said she could not opine about the public perception or the broader Russia imbroglio because it was not a subject of the matter at hand.

-"The defendant is not public enemy number one but he's not a victim either," the judge said.
+"The defendant is not public enemy No. 1, but he's not a victim either," the judge said.
 She said the issue of Russian conspiracy was not presented in the case and "therefore it was not resolved."

-The issue of whether or not Manafort might have been involved with the Russians who interfered in the 2016 election is a "red herring," Jackson said, unconnected to his actual court case.
+The issue of whether Manafort might have been involved with the Russians who interfered in the 2016 election is a red herring, Jackson said, unconnected to his actual court case.

 It's not even clear whether that is true, she said, given that the special counsel's work is ongoing.